juanmilkah/todo/readme.md

 # Todo

 Take notes on the commandline.
-As of this time only linux based platforms are supported.
-Feel free to contribute to support other platforms.
+Unix based environments only :)

 ## Installation
 Clone the github repository
-Build the program.
+Build the program and install to `/usr/local/bin`.
 ```bash
 bash build.sh
 ```